CampbellCrowley/foundryvtt-sidebar-resizer/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/saif-ellafi/foundryvtt-sidebar-resizer/total?logo=GitHub) ![GitHub release (latest by date)](https://img.shields.io/github/downloads/saif-ellafi/foundryvtt-sidebar-resizer/latest/total) ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/saif-ellafi/foundryvtt-sidebar-resizer) ![GitHub issues](https://img.shields.io/github/issues-raw/saif-ellafi/foundryvtt-sidebar-resizer)
 # Sidebar Resizer and Chat Editor
-Allows users to resize the sidebar of Foundry VTT, including the Chat Popout.

-Adds the possibility of Formatting the Chat with a rich editor (Experimental).
-The formatter is disabled by default.

-Hover over the edge of the sidebar or the top of the chat, and a resize cursor should appear, drag to the size you prefer.
-Will remember the size, individual to the computer you are using.
+* Resize the sidebar horizontally
+* Resize the chat text area vertically
+* Resize any sidebar floating windows (Combat Tracker, Playlist, etc.)
+* Enable an advanced rich editor to the chat (Disabled by default)

+For resizing the Sidebar and the Chat, hover the mouse over the borders and drag and drop.
+Size will be remembered.

-Originally created by VanceCole - Revived, improved, supported and maintained by @JeansenVaars
+_Originally created by VanceCole - Revived, improved and maintained by @JeansenVaars_

 ### _By JeansenVaars_ - [Invite me to a Coffee](https://ko-fi.com/jeansenvaars) :) if you enjoy this module!
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/V7V14D3AH)